How do Cameras Work –

 When Was the Camera Invented?

 The history of the camera goes in staggered stages, with each stage being credited to a different inventor.
 The idea of projecting an image through a small pin hole in a screen, or dark box, to form an inverted version of the image on an opposite surface was originally described by the Chinese philosopher Mozi in the 4th Century BCE.
-Known as the camera obscura, from the Latin for ‘dark chamber’, Mozi correctly theorized that this was due to the straight lines that light traveled in.
+Later known as the camera obscura, from the Latin for ‘dark chamber’, Mozi correctly theorized that this was due to the straight lines that light traveled in.

 However, lacking a means to capture the projected image, the camera obscura, as a concept, had no practical application.

 With the concept of the camera already existing, it took until approximately 1816 for the first photograph to be created.
 Nicéphore Niepcé, a French inventor, took the camera obscura, and after experimentation, found that silver chloride could hold the projected image.
 Silver chloride darkens when exposed to light, so was the ideal material.
 However, once the plate was completely exposed to the light, the image was lost.